tweedegolf/plantbundle/src/README.md

 # TweedeGolfPlantBundle
-Bundle to work with the YGA plant database in different projects.
+Bundle to work with tweede golf's YGA plant database in different projects.

 ## Installation
-Using [Composer][composer] add the bundle to your requirements:
+Using [Compose][composer] add the bundle by running `composer require tweedegolf/plantbundle:dev-master` or add the bundle to your requirements and run `composer install`:

  ```json
  {